Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG)

 • Responses which have a partial match with an entry in the coding index and only differ in terms of qualifying or extraneous words are assigned the code allocated to that index entry.

-• Responses which do not match with an index entry or do not relate to a separately identified cultural and ethnic group in the classification are assigned a residual (nec) category code, or a supplementary (nfd) code.
+• Responses which cannot be identified as relating to a separately identified Cultural and ethnic group in the classification are assigned a 'residual category code', or a 'supplementary code' which are discussed in the Index for coding responses section.

 Using the classification